jonathanye29/unit3_project/README.md

     else:
         print("Passwords don't match")
 ```
 This is the program used for the login system.
-The login system has to verify if the username exists or doesn't, then check if the inputted password matches with the password stored in the databse.
+As shown in the code above, this program works by checking if anything with a length of one or greater is returned.
+Then after that, the code verifies if the inputted password matches with the password stored in the database under the username entered.
 This meets the first criteria of having a login system.
 I was able to apply this method to other parts of the code such as the register and search flight system to check if data inputted exists or not.

 #### Pop Up Message
 ```.py